gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 Yellow Lab Tools
 ----------------

-When *profiling* a webpage, there can be thousands of DOM interactions.
-It needed an HTML UI, and that's Yellow Lab Tools.
+When profiling a webpage, there can be thousands of DOM interactions.
+It needed an HTML UI, and that's what Yellow Lab Tools brings.

 When you launch a test (on www.aol.com for the next screenshot), you'll see a **timeline** that looks like this: